mehtaharsh16/daniel.feldroy.com/posts/whats-the-ultimate-reason-for-working-at-octopus-energy-part-2.md

 On November 16, 2020, I started my first day of employment at [Octopus Energy](https://octopusenergy.com/).
 A few days ago [I discussed reasons why I enjoy my work and colleagues](/posts/whats-the-best-thing-about-working-for-octopus-energy-part-1/).
 In this article I explain the ultimate reason I work for Octopus Energy.

+## Waking Up

+One day in Autumn of 2020, while considering new employment, I was talking to a number of potential employers.
+Several organizations stood out above all others.

+They stood out because they both had a mission to address [global climate change](https://en.wikipedia.org/wiki/Climate_change).

+And that woke me up.

+Never before had I realized I could use all my talents and skills to literally make the planet a better place.

+## Concerns About Climate change

+For years I've been concerned about the [changing climate](https://en.wikipedia.org/wiki/Climate_change).
+I had been reducing my carbon footprint for years, recycling, composting, reducing unnecessary travel, and more.
+I preferred to vote for eco-friendly political candidates.
+In many other ways I did what I could, yet always I wanted to do more.

 ## The Ultimate Reason I Work for Octopus

 It's all about this little girl.